dassana-io/enterprise-docs/docs/query/SLQ.md

     | { DOC | $ } { LIKE | ILIKE } like_pattern
 ```

+## Limitations

+1. operands utilizing `field_reference` does not pre-validate data type, therefore it is possible that an operation may fail at execution time due to mismatched data type between the operands causing a query failure.
+2. `IS NOT NULL` only allows `field_reference`
+3. All queries have a limit of 100 documents.
+4. All sub-queries (excpet `ARRAY CONTAINS ()`) has a limit of 1M documents.

 ## Schema

 Schema is table reference in Dassana.
 It can either be an actual reference to the App (by app_id) or a virtual reference to an alias.